saidvandeklundert/saidvandeklundert.github.io/_posts/2020-6-4-scrapli.md

 In SaltStack, Netmiko proxy minions use Paramiko to communicate with devices.
 In some drivers that NAPALM uses, you will also find that Paramiko is used for SSH sessions.

-Asuming you are using netmiko proxy minions, the following would be a quick way to utilize scrapli:
+Assuming you are using netmiko proxy minions, the following would be a quick way to utilize scrapli:

 <pre style="font-size:12px">
 from scrapli.driver.core import EOSDriver